DSharpPlus/DSharpPlus/docs/II._Commands_Module.md

 The Commands Module
 ===================
+Please note: The Commands Module is WIP and very basic.

 ## Installation
 Currently, the commands module is separate from the main module.
 Also, unlike the main module there is no NuGet package for it yet.